 - Dead skin cells

 - Clogged pores

 Acne typically appears on your face, neck, chest, back and shoulders.
 These areas of skin have the most oil (sebaceous) glands.
 Acne occurs when hair follicles become plugged with oil and dead skin cells.

-Hair follicles are connected to sebaceous glands.
-These glands secrete an oily substance known as sebum to lubricate your hair and skin.
-Sebum normally travels up along the hair shafts and then out through the openings of the hair follicles onto the surface of your skin.
+Hair follicles are connected to oil glands.
+These glands secrete an oily substance (sebum) to lubricate your hair and skin.
+Sebum normally travels along the hair shafts and through the openings of the hair follicles onto the surface of your skin.

 Pimples are raised red spots with a white center that develop when blocked hair follicles become inflamed or infected.
-Blockages and inflammation that develop deep inside hair follicles produce lumps beneath the surface of your skin called cysts.
-Other pores in your skin, which are the openings of the sweat glands onto your skin, aren't normally involved in acne.
+Blockages and inflammation that develop deep inside hair follicles produce cyst-like lumps beneath the surface of your skin.
+Other pores in your skin, which are the openings of the sweat glands, aren't usually involved in acne.